OpMentis (OPM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OpMentis Historical Price

-According to the latest data gathered on OpMentis live price page, the current price of OpMentis is 0.00585895USD.
-The circulating supply of OpMentis(OPM) is 72.50M OPM , giving it a market capitalization of $424.77K.
+According to the latest data gathered on OpMentis live price page, the current price of OpMentis is 0.00485129USD.
+The circulating supply of OpMentis(OPM) is 72.50M OPM , giving it a market capitalization of $351.26K.

 The OpMentis Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.